daffidwilde/edo/docs/index.rst

 Welcome to Edo's documentation!
 ===============================

-Edo provides a framework for **E**\volutionary **D**\ataset **O**\ptimisation.
+Edo is for **E**\volutionary **D**\ataset **O**\ptimisation.

-That is, optimising the generation of artificial datasets through the application of evolutionary dynamics and a genetic algorithm (GA).
+That is, Edo provides a framework for optimising the generation of artificial datasets through the application of a genetic algorithm.

 Consider a specific algorithm, and its objective function.
-Edo allows you to pass that function to a GA as its fitness function.
-The GA will then go on to create generations of datasets for which that algorithm performs increasingly well at.

-Through this approach, a user can not only create banks of effective datasets for their own use, but is also able to determine and study the preferred characteristics of such datasets.
+Edo allows you to pass that function to its genetic algorithm (GA), and then use it to go on and create generations of datasets for which your algorithm performs increasingly well at.
+Through this approach, you can not only create banks of effective datasets for your own use, but you are also able to determine and study the preferred characteristics of such datasets, giving an insight into why your algorithm performs well -- or not.

 .. toctree::
    :maxdepth: 2